 Don’t Dismiss Duct Cleaning

 With the challenge to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
-Energy-efficiency is a great thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
-This can cause the air to become static and contaminants (indoor air pollution) are staying inside your home’s air – the air you and your family breathe.
+Energy-efficiency is a good thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
+This can cause the air to become motionless and contaminants (indoor air pollution) are lingering inside your home’s air – the air you and your family breathe.
 An air ventilation system monitors indoor and outdoor temperatures and humidity and continually brings the required air replacement.
 This can add 5% to 10% more fresh air each hour, lowering the concentration of airborne contaminants.

 Get A Home Health Report